 - Clark graduates are engaged with the world and working to improve it.
 Our alumni are driving innovations in their fields, following their passions and leading lives of consequence and fulfillment.
 The most popular industries for Clark graduates are non-profit, finance and business, high tech, healthcare and communications.
-Recent employers include Bloomberg, Forbes Magazine, the Ministry of Spain, New York State Psychiatric Institute, the Peace Corps and Teach for America.
+Recent employers include Amazon, Forbes Magazine, Blue Cross Blue Shield, Google, Bloomberg, Massachusetts General Hospital, Boston Public Schools, the Peace Corps, and many others.

-- Approximately 40% of our alumni go on to graduate school–many of them in our Fifth-Year Free Accelerated BA/MA program, where they earn their graduate degree tuition free.
+- Approximately 43% of our alumni go immediately to graduate school–many of them to Clark’s Fifth-Year Free Accelerated BA/MA program, where they earn their graduate degree tuition free.
 Alumni who attend graduate school outside of Clark pursue everything from law and medical degrees to master’s in business, the sciences and humanities.
-Some of our most recent graduates are attending Harvard, Yale, the London School of Economics, Columbia and NYU among many other excellent graduate schools.
+Some of our most recent graduates are attending Harvard, Yale, the London School of Economics, Columbia, Princeton, and Oxford University, among many other excellent graduate schools.